skmu104/NZMSA-2019-Phase2/README.md

 # NZMSA-2019-Phase2
-Scribr application created for msa phase 2
+Social media application using typesript/react and APIs created for msa phase 2